sopel-irc/sopel.chat/_upgrading/sopel-7.md

 unmaintained between late 2016 and early 2018, Python 3.3 reached end-of-life (September 29, 2017).
 During the lengthy development period of Sopel 7, Python 3.4 reached end-of-life (March 18, 2019).
-Sopel 7 is likely to be released very close to the EOL of Python 2.7.
+Sopel 7 is likely to be released very close to the EOL of Python 2.7 (January 1, 2020).

 We can't keep testing support for these old versions forever.
 At some point, Sopel's core developers will lose the ability to run them locally.
 (Python 3.3